aliforgetti/aliforgetti/README.md

 ## Hi 👋 I'm Ali!

-I'm an engineer turned data scientist with a keen interest in leveraging data science to make better sense of the world around me and to improve human well-being.
+I'm an electrical engineer turned data scientist with a keen interest in leveraging data science to make better sense of the world around me and to improve human well-being.
 I enjoy working on projects utilizing natural language processing and machine learning to answer important questions about human behavior and health.

 <details>